sindarin-inc/tiny-font/src/README.md

 Changes:

 - config.h
-    - Added CONFIG_FONT_IBMF and CONFIG_FONT_TTF defines.
+    - Added CONFIG_TINYFONT_IBMF and CONFIG_TINYFONT_TTF defines.
 Some error checks have also been added
     - Added a "#pragma once" line at the beginning

 - all source file that were using ibmf75FaceX (X = 0, 1 or 2) have been updated to use fontFaceX instead